 The Research Committee, comprising senior members of AIS teaching staff, other research-active staff, and an adjunct research professor, meets regularly in order to plan research initiatives.

 An Annual Research and Publication Report is produced, showcasing AIS researchers’ outputs and other activities.
-Download a copy of the latest report (1.73Mb).
+See recent reports.

 The AIS Research Newsletter is produced at least three times per year.
 Each issue of the newsletter contains a featured AIS researcher, articles on various aspects of the research process, recent research outputs by AIS staff, and upcoming conferences.
-Download the latest Research Newsletter (800kb).
+View copies of the newsletter.

 The AIS Research Award recognises those staff who have produced quality outputs over the previous year.
 There are two categories: Established Researcher, for those staff with PBRF rankings, and Emerging Researcher, for those without.
 Some “honourable mentions” are also recognised.